Collabforge/redesigned-collabco/README.md

 #Collabco IMS
 An IMS helps you work with large groups to brainstorm, select and develop the best ideas.
-Here’s how Collabco IMS is different:.
+Here’s how Collabco IMS is different:

 * **We understand your context** - Collabco is an Australian, public sector focused Innovation Management System
 * **Embedded learnings from Australian Public Service innovation leaders** - The IMS comes ready to use with an in-built innovation process developed and tested by top government departments